-Best CarPlay Enabled Audio Receivers
+Best CarPlay-enabled Audio Receivers in 2018

 Designed to specifically work with CarPlay, the Alpine iLX-007 has a beautiful 7-inch capacitive touchscreen with barely any bezel and without any physical buttons, so you can always see what you need to see clearly.

-CNET loved the simplicity incorparted into the design and function of the Alpine iLX-007
+CNET loved the simplicity incorporated into the design and function of the Alpine iLX-007

 "The Alpine iLX-007's slick interface is focused on Apple CarPlay and nothing else.
 The learning curve is especially easy, and there are no conflicting or redundant features or audio sources."

 With no Bluetooth or CD/DVD drive on board, the Alpine iLX-007 will only leave you with a simple AM/FM Tuner if you forget to bring your iPhone along for the ride.
+The Alpine iLX-007 is priced at around $689.

 JVC KW-V820BT